2kranki/golang01/README.md

 I am currently learning Golang and its associated libraries in conjunction with Docker.
 So, I decided to create this repository with code that I create.
 Everything in this directory is public domain unless stated otherwise within the file.

-Most of the projects here are operational.
-Some are in-progress and not gauranteed to work correctly.
-Those are:
-    console04
-    console05
-    gen
+My primary reference for learning Go is "The Go Programming Language" by Alan Donovan and Brian Kernighan, Addison Wesley, 2016.
+It is an excellent book and covers most aspects of Go.

 The 'html1' and 'html2' directories give an example of parsing HTML with Go using its experimental library.
 I wrote it to get an example,